pypa/packaging.python.org/source/glossary.rst

     Wheel

-        A :term:`Binary Distribution` format introduced by :ref:`PEP427s`, which is intended to replace the :term:`Egg` format.
+        A :term:`Built Distribution` format introduced by :ref:`PEP427s`, which is intended to replace the :term:`Egg` format.
 Wheel is currently supported by :ref:`pip`.